brycewray/hugo-site/content/posts/2020/07/chasing-100-tips-optimizing-website/index.md

 **Specify sufficient contrast for text**.
 A web page is no place to be showing light gray text on a white background, or dark gray text on a black background.
 When you're choosing your site's text and background colors, run everything through one of the great online contrast-checking sites ([WebAIM's](https://webaim.org/resources/contrastchecker/) is my personal favorite).
 That goes also --- or should I say, especially --- for your link colors!

 **Have underlined links**.
 Speaking of links, yours should have underlining, making them easier to see.
-I don't use the `text-decoration` method on my site, because I hate text [descenders](https://en.wikipedia.org/wiki/Descender) punching through the underlines; instead, I use CSS to put borders underneath linked text.
+I don't use the `text-decoration` method on my site, because I hate text descenders (as in the lower-case letters *g* and *q*) punching through the underlines; instead, I use CSS to put borders underneath linked text.
 Regardless of the method you choose, be sure you *do* provide underlining.

 **Provide keyboard equivalents for navigation**.
 Not everybody has the dexterity to use a pointer device like a mouse or trackpad for navigating around a web page.
 Make sure all your links, including your nav links, are accessible through the use of tab keys or other keyboard-specific methods.